 Keno (QLD) Pty Ltd is the exclusive Keno licensee in Queensland.

-A Keno employee licence is required by anyone employed by an organisation licensed to conduct Keno in Queensland and has work duties relating to the conduct of Keno games.
-Venue employees who sell Keno products are not required to hold a Keno employee licence.
+A Keno employee licence is required by anyone employed by an organisation licensed to conduct Keno in Queensland (currently Keno (QLD) Pty Ltd) and has work duties relating to the conduct of Keno games.

 This licence is also required by anyone identified as a key operator for a Keno licensee.
-This includes anyone who:
+This includes anyone who either:

-- is able to exercise significant influence over the Keno licensee's operations; and/or
+- is able to exercise significant influence over the Keno licensee's operations

-- has a paid position, policy-making position, or authority over the Keno licensee's operations, making it in the public interest that they be a licensed Keno employee.
+- has a paid position, policy-making position, or authority over the Keno licensee's operations, who in the public interest must be a licensed Keno employee.

 Find out how to apply for a Keno employee licence on the Australian Business Licence and Information Service (ABLIS).